By Sarah Hicks

 What all of the bills have in common is a focus on helping service members pay for education and job training.
 Here are the basics:

-What the GI Bill pays for
+What the GI Bill Pays For

 For full-time students, the benefits cover in-state tuition, fees, a books or supplies stipend and a housing allowance at an institution approved by the U.S. Department of Veterans Affairs (VA.)
 The amount awarded can vary, depending on which GI program you qualify for, how long the program lasts and which institution you want to attend.
 Part-time students get similar coverage, minus the books and housing allowances.